Bedouralshuaibi/memory-game-project/README.md

 ## Instructions

-You have to down load the zip-file to start the game. on the folder you can find ( CSS - JavaScript HTML and image files).
+You have to down load the zip-file to start the game.
+Inside the folder you can find ( CSS - JavaScript HTML and image) files.
 - once it download open index file and start to play.